 Everyone has a voice

 In addition, the entire membership votes on whether the Union is authorized to call a strike and on whether to accept or reject a tentative agreement, which becomes our contract if ratified.
 The Union can also hold votes on other important decisions.
-For example, when the leaderships of the charter union local and the CTU wanted to merge, both bodies held union-wide votes to ratify that decision, as well as for other changes to our constitution.
+For example, when the leaderships of the charter union local and the CTU wanted to merge, both bodies held Union-wide votes to ratify that decision, as well as for other changes to our Constitution and By-laws.

 Committees are important places where rank-and-file members across the city share experiences and spot trends.
 Most of the resolutions that are brought to the Executive Board and House of Delegates begin their lives in committee.
 Committees also initiate and recommend activities like social events, charity participation and scholarship programs.
 Committees also originate many of the bargaining proposals that officers bring to the table as they negotiate each contract.